Killshot (film)

-Killshot is a 2008 American thriller film directed by John Madden and starring Diane Lane, Thomas Jane, Mickey Rourke and Joseph Gordon-Levitt.
+Killshot is a 2008 American action thriller independent film directed by John Madden, and starring Diane Lane, Thomas Jane, Mickey Rourke and Joseph Gordon-Levitt.
 It is based on Elmore Leonard's 1989 novel of the same name.
 The story follows a couple who, despite being in a Witness Protection Program, are being chased and confronted by the criminal they outed.

 Plot

 Armand Degas, a hitman known as "Blackbird", accidentally shoots his younger brother during a job.
 Years later, he is hired by a Mafia boss to assassinate the man's father-in-law at a hotel, but also kills a witness.
 Visiting Walpole Island, Blackbird crosses paths with Lionel, a fellow First Nations member, and notices Wayne Colson, a recently fired ironworker.
 Separated from his wife Carmen, Wayne collects some belongings from their house in Michigan.

 Unable to collect his payment for the hotel murder, Blackbird learns the Mafia boss wants him dead for needlessly killing the witness.
 He meets Richie Nix, a volatile young criminal, and joins his scheme to extort Carmen's boss, Nelson Davies.
 Visiting Carmen's office to ask for a job, Wayne is mistaken for Davies by Richie and Blackbird.
 Richie demands the money at gunpoint, but Wayne fends them off, throwing Richie out a window.
-As Wayne and Carmen see Blackbird's face before he escapes with Richie, he vows to kill them.
+Wayne and Carmen see Blackbird's face before he escapes with Richie, and he vows to kill them.

 Blackbird recognizes Wayne from Walpole Island, where he and Richie press Lionel for Wayne's whereabouts before killing him.
 Staying at the home of Richie's girlfriend Donna, Blackbird and Richie arrive at the Colsons' house just as Wayne drives off.
 Richie takes off after him, and Carmen confronts Blackbird with Wayne's shotgun before locking herself inside and calling the police.
 Richie shoots at Wayne inside a convenience store but he escapes, and Richie kills the clerk.
 In the morning, the Colsons learn about Blackbird from the FBI and are placed in Witness Protection.